Nitrous oxide: Recreational

 Recreational inhalation of nitrous oxide, to induce euphoria and slight hallucinations, began with the British upper class in 1799 in gatherings known as "laughing gas parties".

 From the 19th century, the widespread availability of the gas for medical and culinary purposes allowed for recreational use to greatly expand globally.
 In the UK as of 2014, nitrous oxide was estimated to be used by almost half a million young people at nightspots, festivals and parties.

 Widespread recreational use of the drug throughout the UK was featured in the 2017 Vice documentary Inside The Laughing Gas Black Market, in which journalist Matt Shea met with dealers of the drug who stole it from hospitals.

 A significant issue cited in London's press is the effect of nitrous oxide canister littering, which is highly visible and causes significant complaints from communities.

 Prior to 8 November 2023 in the UK, nitrous oxide was subject to the Psychoactive Substances Act 2016, making it illegal to produce, supply, import or export nitrous oxide for recreational use.
 The updated law prohibited possession of nitrous oxide, classifying it as a Class C drug under the Misuse of Drugs Act 1971.

 While nitrous oxide is understood by most recreational users to give a "safe high", many are unaware that excessive consumption may cause neurological harm which, if left untreated, can cause permanent neurological damage.
-In Australia, recreation use became a public health concern following a rise in reports of neurotoxicity and emergency room admissions.
+In Australia, recreational use became a public health concern following a rise in reports of neurotoxicity and emergency room admissions.
 In the state of South Australia, legislation was passed in 2020 to restrict canister sales.

 In 2024, under the street name "Galaxy Gas", nitrous oxide has exploded in popularity among young people for recreational use, partially driven by TikTok trends.